jpotts18/go-protobench/README.md

 ## Overview

-This project implements and benchmarks various protocols to understand their performance characteristics when sending ~100KB messages.
+This project implements and benchmarks various protocols to understand their performance characteristics when sending messages of configurable size.
 It measures throughput, reliability, and error rates across different communication methods.

 ## Installation